RylanSchaeffer/rylanschaeffer.github.io/content/research.md

 # Research

-Note: This page is ~chronologically ordered.
+This page is ~chronologically ordered.

 ## Accepted